The Best Online Poker Sites for UK Players

 - Chech-raise: Raising after previously checking in the same betting round.

 - Community cards: Cards that are dealt in the centre of the table, showing face up.
-In games using community cards, all players can use these cards to make their hand.
+In games using community cards, all players can use these cards to make their hands.
 Also called “board”.

 - Dealer: The person distributing the cards.
 The position of the dealer on the table is called “button”.